missionpinball/mpf-docs/tutorial/14_add_a_mode.rst

 various MPF events happen.

 Every time a mode starts in MPF, an event called :doc:`/events/mode_name_started` is posted.
 So in this case, we set our slide player entry to play when it sees the event ``mode_base_started`` which means it will play that slide as soon as the base mode starts.
-(And since you configured your base mode to start based on the *ball_starting* event, this means this text will print whenever you start a ball.)
+(And since you configured your base mode to start based on the *ball_starting* event, this means this slide will be created and shown whenever a new ball is started.)

 You may be wondering why we don't set that slide to play on the *ball_starting* event?
 The key to remember with game modes